Blockzilla101/deno-sqlite-orm/README.md

 @orm.model()
 class Foo extends SqlTable {
-  // type is autmatically inferred as json
+  // type is automatically inferred as json
   bar: Record<string, any> = {}
   baz: Bar = new Bar()
 }